 It is not in the channel however it can catch someone off guard.

 This original blog post was to highlight the shoaling in Double Creek however it is worth mentioning an area which has caught many boats high and dry.
 There is a sand bar creeping south and into the channel in the area of Buoy 38.
 Do not run this area offset to the red / north side because it might not end well.
 There’s much more water on the green / south side of the channel.
 Running straight from 37 to 39 is clear and safe water.

 Mariners must always navigate with caution.
 Be aware of shifting sediments which impact the entire bay.
 Each spring it’s best to review your common routes and adjust waypoints accordingly.
 This way when navigating in conditions with limited visibility you are aware of the dangers.
 It’s always good to have a handle on the lay of the land.

 I hope this alert helps save someone from grounding and possibly injury to boat or passenger.
 Recently a friend witnessed a mid-range center console hit bottom (Hazard A) running on full like a brick wall.
+Hazard B has caught a lot of boaters too.
 It’s no joke!

 Right now there’s no telling if and when the situation will be address.